dustdustinthewind/IntralismQoLMod/README.md

 ## FAQ
 ### How do I install the mod?
 Click [here](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/archive/refs/heads/main.zip) to download the current version.
 Right click Intralism in Steam and select `Manage > Browse Local Files`.
 Go into `Intralism_Data\Managed`.
 Copy all files from the zip you downloaded and paste them into the `Managed` folder.
 Replace files, yes.
+The `qolmod` folder is optional.

 To update your mod, you usually only need to download/paste the newest [Assembly-Csharp.dll](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/raw/main/Assembly-CSharp.dll).
-As of vers `v0.9.0` there is a `qolmod` folder, it is entirely optional at the moment.

-Updates happen frequently, check daily if you wish to stay up to date!
+Updates happen frequently, so check often!

 ### How do I uninstall the mod?
 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version. ***PLEASE NOTE***: Your save file will be considered "Corrupted" by intralism and deleted.
 Read the next question for assistance handling saves.